GatoGraphQL/ExtensionStarter/README.md

 Follow these steps:

-### Set the "Worflow permissions" to "Read and write" in your repo settings
+### Set the "Workflow permissions" to "Read and write" in your repo settings

 _(This is done only the first time, after creating the repo)_